giantswarm/efk-stack-app/README.md

 - If you change the name of the helm release from "efk-stack-app" to "logging-stack" you will need to adapt default configuration and change all references of "efk-stack-app-opendistro-es-client-service" to "logging-stack-opendistro-es-client-service" in the [values file](./helm/efk-stack-app/values.yaml)

+## Running on NFS

+Using [NFS for storage is not officially supported](https://discuss.elastic.co/t/why-nfs-is-to-be-avoided-for-data-directories/215240/3) by Elasticsearch.
+[Problems can happen](https://www.frakkingsweet.com/elasticsearch-nfs-and-locking-issues/) when Pods are evicted unexpectedly, lock files will be left and so Elasticsearch in the restarted Pod will complain and stop writing data.
+As a workaround it is possible to set `opendistro-es.elasticsearch.deleteLockfiles.enabled: true` in the value file.
+In that case an init container will delete all lock files present on the storage for the Elasticsearch data nodes.
+Please enable this with care!
+Only enable this when running on NFS and those issues already showed up.

 ## Components

 ### OpenDistro